Looking for things to do in Amarillo, Texas? I really enjoyed spending a weekend in this fun little city!

 After visiting Amarillo, I’ll impart some wisdom about how to visit the city right.
 Here are a few of my tips:

-• Avoid summer if you can.
+- Avoid summer if you can.
 Amarillo is in the centre of the Texas Panhandle, where the Great Plains meet the desert.
-Stepping outside in Amarillo in the height of summer is like stepping into an oven.
+Stepping outside in Amarillo in the height of summer is like stepping into an oven, as we learned pretty quickly!

-• A car is a must!
+- A car is a must!
 Like the rest of Texas, there’s just no way to get around Amarillo without your own car.
-We drove up from Dallas so had the comfort of our own vehicle.
+We drove up from Dallas, so we had the comfort of our own vehicle.
+But if you need wheels, you can rent a car in Amarillo.

 Where to stay in Amarillo

-The Airbnb we stayed in unfortunately isn’t available to rent online any longer, which is such a shame, because it was lovely.
+The Airbnb we stayed in unfortunately isn’t available to rent online any longer, which is such a shame, because it was so comfy and the owners were divine.
 But I’ve found a few other alternative options:

 How to get to Amarillo